WokFriedE/CheckMate/README.md

 Below is the breakdown of the PBIs, currently they are ordered from top to bottom as most important to later issues.
 Most of the important items will become dependencies for later items, so they must be addressed first.
 Some PBI's are logically associated with an epic, but can be implemented later.
 These items will have a note in the additional notes.
 To further elaborate on the current order, authentication is required first as users will only be able to use the app logged in.
 The admin panel is important for generating organizations for later, as the database would need to be set appropriately.
 Though mock users can be set up later, but would be handy at the beginning.
 Next comes the manager panel for controlling users, though organizational config can be pushed for timing.
 Afterwards, the inventory page and its operations are required as it sets up the main usage of the application.
 Therefore, afterwards, the checkout system is next as that is also a major part of the application.
 The user dashboard would be next for tracking items that are have been checked out and also to increase the QOL of checking out / in items.
 The organizer dashboard would then be set up as a complement to the user dashboard.
 Lastly, the event request System and email systems will be last, acting as features we would like to add to make the app more flushed out and are based on all the previous items developed.
+Ideally 1-2 epics will be accomplished in one 2 week sprint, saving one sprint for buffer.

 1. (epic) Authentication System
    1. Registration